-Purpose of Freshmen Orientation
+Purpose of Freshman Orientation

-Freshmen Orientation is a required, two-day residential experience at Winthrop University to ensure that incoming freshmen have a successful transition from high school to college.
-The main purpose of Orientation is to provide new students with the information, support and resources necessary to begin their academic journey.
+Freshman Orientation is a required, two-day residential experience at Winthrop University to ensure that incoming freshmen have a successful transition from high school to college.
+The main purpose of Freshman Orientation is to provide new students with the information, support and resources necessary to begin their academic journey.
 It is also a time to explore opportunities to live, learn and lead on the Winthrop campus and in surrounding communities.
-During Orientation, students will begin engaging in the campus community by:
+During Freshman Orientation, students will begin engaging in the campus community by:

 - Completing a class schedule and registering for classes;